sevenseacat/advent_of_code_2020/README.md

 If you're curious how long each of my solutions roughly takes to run.

+You can check out the code yourself and run the benchmarks with `mix bench`!

 ```
 Name                    ips        average  deviation         median         99th %
 day 1, part 1        918.13        1.09 ms    ±12.99%        1.06 ms        1.56 ms